For some men, the idea of couples or marriage counselling is a daunting concept.

 Your partner may have a suggested it, but you’re just not sure you want to do it.
 You know that you have been arguing a lot more recently and neither of you is happy, but is couples counselling the answer?

-In this article, we address some of the common misconceptions people have about seeking counselling for relationship problems.
+Below we address some of the common misconceptions people have about seeking counselling for relationship problems.

 We may fear that the counsellor will take a side.
 You may feel particularly vulnerable if your partner is more expressive and has no trouble opening up to the counsellor about how they feel.
 Counsellors are trained to remain neutral.
 If one partner is finding it harder to talk than the other, the counsellor will find ways to help both people communicate better.
 The counsellor will not assume that the quieter person’s point of view is less important or that they don’t have one.